An invoice is a bill that must be paid by the University. You are responsible for paying your invoices through the online tool Lupin (Proceedo).

 Made out to Lund University

-Invoices must always be made out to Lund University.
-If you receive an invoice that is not made out to Lund University, but that is to be paid by the University, you must ask the supplier to send you a new invoice with the correct name.
+Invoices to be paid by the University must always be made out to Lund University.
+If not, you must ask the supplier to send a new invoice with the correct name.

 Corporate identification number